 Maths help isn’t just available for young people.
 If you’re an adult and you want to brush up on your mathematical skills then there are many resources out there.
 You could start off simply by reminding yourself of the basics by using BBC’s skillswise.
 The site features short videos and different skill based quizzes to test your knowledge.

 Once you’re feeling a little more confident, you could take yourself down to your local Adult Learning Centre to see what courses are available.
 The courses are usually free (depending on your local authority) and run from a basic level right up to GCSE, and you’ll receive a nationally recognised qualification at the end of it.
 To find out more about this, head to your local council’s website.

 Alternatively, if you’re looking for a little help when it comes to managing your finances you could always consider a budgeting account like thinkmoney’s.
-The thinkmoney Personal Account is an alternative to a basic bank account and will take the pressure off you by separating the money that you need for your regular bills from your everyday spending money – giving you the peace of mind, that you’re never spending anything that you shouldn’t be.
-The thinkmoney Personal Account comes with a monthly management fee of £17.50 or £24.50 if you’re looking for a joint account.
+The thinkmoney Current Account is an alternative to a basic bank account and will take the pressure off you by separating the money that you need for your regular bills from your everyday spending money – giving you the peace of mind, that you’re never spending anything that you shouldn’t be.
+The thinkmoney Current Account comes with a monthly management fee of £10 or £15 if you’re looking for a joint account.
 If you’d like to read more about the account, click here.